Asphalt Roof Replacement Cost: Price Trends and Material Insights

 A larger roof size or one with a steep roof pitch or multiple penetrations can increase labor expenses.

+Asphalt shingles cost between $4 and $7 per square foot installed, with architectural shingles costing 10–20% more than basic 3-tab shingles.
 Among roofing materials, asphalt shingles are the most widely used due to their affordability and durability.
 Architectural shingles or architectural asphalt shingles offer better aesthetics and longer lifespan compared to basic 3-tab shingles, usually increasing the asphalt shingle roof cost by 10-20%.

 - Asphalt shingle roof costs typically range from $4 to $7 per square foot, including materials and installation.